dasaco/square-checker/README.md

 Square checker is a tool that can find all possible squares from the given (x, y) points.

+# Architecture

+Projects consists of two folers - square-checker-backend (server), square-checker-frontend (react).

+Square-checker-backend - contains server code, which opens a socket for frontend connections Square-checker-frontend - contains frontend code which sends requests through a socket to backend

 # How to make it run

-Projects consists of two folers - square-checker-backend (server), square-checker-frontend (react).
 In order to run the application, you have to the the following

 1. Execute `npm install` and `npm start` in the square-checker-backend folder